Chinese New Year

 What's Your Chinese Zodiac Sign?

-Babies born on this date or later in 2024 and early 2025 will be be born in the year of the dragon - a desired sign as its carriers are considered especially lucky and favored by fate.
-This has led to Chinese parents aiming for birth years associated with the dragon.
+Babies born on this date or later in 2025 and early 2026 will be born in the year of the horse - a sign associated with energy, sociability and independence.

 The twelve Chinese animal signs that return every twelve years originate from a Chinese folk tale, according to ChineseNewYear.net.
 In it, the Jade Emperor was charged with picking twelve animals as palace guards.
 The rat was first in line getting to the palace, followed by the ox, and so on.
 Each of the signs represents a different character, like in Western astrology.
 The practice is around 3,000 years old and therefore predates its Western counterpart, which clocks in at around 2,000 years old.